Ballymore Eustace Water Treatment Plant to Saggart Reservoir Resilience Project

 The two pipelines are at high risk of unplanned water outages and bursts.
 If either pipeline was to fail it would likely result in water supply interruptions for up to 814,000 customers for 3 to 7 days.

 Critical repairs were carried out on the 1.6m diameter pipeline in August 2024 and August 2025.
+Further repairs are planned for the August Bank Holiday weekend 2026.
 You can read more about these works here.

 Project Benefits